rohanchavan1918/rohanchavan.codes/content/posts/blogs/wc.md

 ## Give me the code

 If you have followed along till here, you definitely want to have a look at the code.
-Below is the github repo for this proeject.
+Below is the github repo for this project.

 ### [https://github.com/rohanchavan1918/wc](https://github.com/rohanchavan1918/wc)